Low Rank Regularization: A Review

-Video background subtraction is one of the most well known topics using low rank regularization.
-Suppose $\bm X$ is a data matrix, and its each column is a vectorized image.
-As illustrated in~\cite{candes2011robust}, the background component can be recovered by recovering a low rank matrix $\bm L$, and the foreground component, i.e., the moving object can be detected by learning a sparse matrix $\bm E$.
-In~\cite{candes2011robust}, such a problem was solved by solving a PCP model as follows:
+Video background subtraction~\cite{candes2011robust} aims to recover the background component of a video data.
+Given a video with $n$ gray images of size $wh$, we vectorize each image as a vector $\mathbf{x}\in\mathbb{R}^{wh}$.
+Stacking all vectors, we can obtain a matrix $\mathbf{X}\in \mathbb{R}^{wh\times n}$.
+The problem of video background subtraction can be solved by solving a RPCA model of the form:

-where the $\|\bm E\|_1$ is the the convex surrogate of $\|\bm E\|_0$.
-Subsequently, in order to achieve better splitting results, numerous improvements for Eq.~\eqref{eq:bc} have been made.
-In ~\cite{DBLP:journals/ijcv/GuXMZFZ17}, the nuclear norm is replaced by non-convex regularizers to achieve better low rank approximation.
+where $\mathbf{L}$ is a low rank matrix, recording the background components of video, while $\mathbf{E}$ is a sparse matrix, recording the foreground components of video.
+In order to achieve better splitting results, numerous improvements for Eq.~\eqref{eq:bc} have been made.
+In~\cite{DBLP:journals/ijcv/GuXMZFZ17}, the nuclear norm is replaced by non-convex regularizers to achieve better low rank approximation.
 In order to cope with the nonrigid motion and dynamic background, a DECOLOR method~(DEtecting Contiguous Outliers in the LOw-rank Representation) is proposed in~\cite{DBLP:journals/pami/ZhouYY13}.
 Recently, Shakeri et al.~\cite{DBLP:conf/iccv/ShakeriZ17} construct a low-rank and invariant sparse decomposition model to reduce the effect caused by various illumination changes.
-Serving as one of the indices evaluating the performance of RPCA, background subtraction has received a great many of attentions, and a comprehensive survey for it can be found in~\cite{DBLP:journals/csr/BouwmansSJJZ17}~\footnote{BS library: https://github.com/andrewssobral/lrslibrary}.
+For background subtraction is one of the indices to evaluate the performance of RPCA algorithms, it has received a great many of attentions, and a comprehensive survey can be found in~\cite{DBLP:journals/csr/BouwmansSJJZ17}~\footnote{BS library: https://github.com/andrewssobral/lrslibrary}.